uptechteam/ios-cookbook/7-1-ui-in-code.md

 ## **Code formatting document** for the project

-The mail goal of this cookbook page is to give you some advice on how to set up code style on your own project.
+The main goal of this cookbook page is to give you some advice on how to set up code style on your own project.
 Creating a guideline how to write UI in code have its benefits:

 - One source of truth.
 - Each developer knows and uses same code style across project.